akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 ## Add products attributes values (_since 2.2_)

-To add products attributes values to the multivalued attributes, you can add attributes values to your products thanks to the `Add attributes values` bulk action in the product grid.
+To add products attributes values to the attributes with multiple values, you can add attributes values to your products thanks to the `Add attributes values` bulk action in the product grid.
 For example, you can add a new collection "summer 2018" on a selection of products.

 :::info
-Only the multivalued attributes can be updated with this bulk action, so the attributes with the following attribute types:
+Only the attributes with multiple values can be updated with this bulk action, so the attributes with the following attribute types:
  - Multi-select
  - Reference data multi-select
  - Assets collection